 Periodically, the HRC Committee compares executive compensation levels with other Canadian small cap public companies in the automotive industry.
 This testing of compensation levels is done with respect to base salary and annual bonus.
 This process was undertaken in 2010 with the assistance of Mercers.
 In May 2012 Mercers was again engaged for this purpose.
 The mandate was to select up to eight small cap Canadian public companies in the automotive industry with annual sales within half to two times that of the Corporation.
 Two additional Canadian small cap companies were added one of which exceeded the top range and one of which exceeded the bottom range.
 This provided guidance to the Committee on executive compensation and allowed the Committee to evaluate market compensation information and ensure that the HRC Committee's approach is appropriate and is generally consistent with compensation trends in the marketplace.
-Regarding its compensation deliberations in respect of the 2014 fiscal year, the Committee determined that the current level of compensation was appropriate although the acquisition of ALC on March 1, 2014 did prompt a 'one-time' payment to an executive involved in the transaction.
-Mercers was not engaged by the Corporation or any of its affiliates or subsidiaries for any other services during the 2014 fiscal year.
+Regarding its compensation deliberations in respect of the 2015 fiscal year, the Committee also had the benefit of conducting an extensive executive search for a VP Finance & CFO with the assistance of Spencer Stuart, an executive search firm, and as such has been well informed about the compensation levels for this position.
+Mercers was not engaged by the Corporation or any of its affiliates or subsidiaries for any other services during the 2015 fiscal year.

-For fiscal 2014 the HRC Committee quantified and reviewed all elements of the compensation of the Corporation's executives named in the Summary Compensation Table, below (the "Named Executive Officers" ("NEOs")).
+For fiscal 2015 the HRC Committee quantified and reviewed all elements of the compensation of the Corporation's executives named in the Summary Compensation Table, below (the "Named Executive Officers" ("NEOs")).
 The Committee also quantified and reviewed the projected payouts to the Named Executive Officers and payouts resulting from their termination and under the Corporation's Share Option Plan and other payouts.
-The Committee reviewed this information at two meetings held in August and November 2014 when the audited financial results for the fiscal year were known to ensure that it had a complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.
+The Committee reviewed this information at two meetings held in September and December 2015 when the audited financial results for the fiscal year were known to ensure that it had a complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.
 The Committee Chairman also addressed compensation matters at several Board meetings throughout the year.

-The HRC Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2014, given margin improvement, cash flow improvement, the ongoing greenfields and the increased global complexity of Exco.
+The HRC Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2015, given margin improvement, cash flow improvement, the ongoing greenfields and the increased global complexity of Exco.
 The HRC Committee also considered the Corporation's share price performance as a factor in its compensation determinations.
 It undertook a comparison of the Corporation to its peer companies as described above and the HRC Committee recognizes that the Corporation's share price has not only continued to improve over prior years but the rate of improvement has accelerated dramatically.
-Furthermore, Exco's performance was far superior to both the S&P/TSX Small Cap index and the Automotive & Components index.
-In addition, the Corporation's return on capital employed is among the highest of Canadian public automotive suppliers in 2014.
+Furthermore, Exco's performance was far superior to both the S&P/TSX Small Cap index and slightly better than the Automotive & Components index which includes companies with far larger businesses and market capitalizations.
+In addition, the Corporation's return on capital employed continued to be among the highest of Canadian public automotive suppliers in 2015.
 It also noted that the Corporation's share price reflects the strong balance sheet and dividend growth history which management has been able to consistently sustain.